justincarlson32/Arduino-Swamp-Cooler/README.md

 The parts required for this project were:

-2 square feet of Stainless Steel
+2 square feet of Stainless Steel\n
 1 5v water pump
 2 5-9v Axial Fans
 1 Arduino MEGA256